-To attend the meeting in person, you will need to bring (i) a valid government-issued photo identification, such as a driver s license or passport; and (ii) either an Admission Ticket or proof of ownership of Southwest Airlines Co. common stock as of March 19, 2013 (such as an account statement from your broker showing your stock ownership as of March 19, 2013).
+To attend the meeting in person, you will need to bring (i) a valid government-issued photo identification, such as a driver s license or passport; and (ii) either an Admission Ticket or proof of ownership of Southwest Airlines Co. common stock as of March 18, 2014 (such as an account statement from your broker showing your stock ownership as of March 18, 2014).
 If you have received a paper copy of your proxy materials, an Admission Ticket is included with your proxy materials.
 If you have received your proxy materials electronically, you will need proof of ownership to be admitted to the meeting.
-If you are a proxy holder for a Shareholder of Southwest who owned shares of Southwest s common stock as of March 19, 2013, you must also bring to the meeting the executed proxy naming you as the proxy holder, signed by the Shareholder who owned shares of Southwest s common stock as of March 19, 2013.
+If you are a proxy holder for a Shareholder of Southwest who owned shares of Southwest s common stock as of March 18, 2014, you must also bring to the meeting the executed proxy naming you as the proxy holder, signed by the Shareholder who owned shares of Southwest s common stock as of March 18, 2014.

 Your vote is important.
 Please sign and return the enclosed proxy or voting instruction card in the enclosed envelope to enable your shares to be represented at the meeting.
-You may also vote via telephone or the Internet as described in the enclosed proxy or voting instruction card.
+Alternatively, you may vote via telephone or the Internet as described in the enclosed Proxy or voting instruction card.
+We encourage you to vote via telephone or the Internet to help us save postage costs, as well as natural resources.
+In addition, if you vote via Internet, you may elect to have next year s Proxy Statement and Annual Report to Shareholders delivered to you electronically.
+We encourage you to enroll in electronic delivery, as it is a cost-effective way for us to provide you with electronic versions of the proxy materials and annual reports.